LG V30 has some cool camera stuff for the YouTube generation

 When and where to get it

 The V30 is the first LG phone to use an OLED display instead of an LCD display.
 Samsung phones have had OLED displays for a while now and its advantages include less battery consumption than LCD, richer colors and deeper blacks.
-When I watched videos and images on the V30's 6-inch screen, blacks were indeed blacker (perhaps even "none more black"?) and colors had more "pop" compared to the G6.
-Then again, LG's LCD screens have always been bright and vivid (and LCD technology is still used by Apple and HTC) so don't expect your life to improve all that much with the OLED switch.
+When I watched videos and images on the V30's 6-inch screen, blacks were indeed blacker (perhaps even "none more black") and colors had more "pop" compared to the G6.
+Then again, LG's LCD screens have always been bright and vivid, and LCD technology is still used by Apple and HTC, so don't expect your life to improve all that much with the switch to OLED.

-The V30 is the most mature and elegant iteration of the V-series and together with the G6, LG has been really hitting a good design stride this year.
-And though it may be "boring" now that LG isn't adding any more gimmicks (like second screens, modules, or quick-release buttons for the rear-cover), I much prefer this solidly built, cleaner look.
+The V30 is the most mature and elegant iteration of the V series and together with the G6, LG has hit its design stride this year.
+And though it may be "boring" now that LG isn't adding any more gimmicks (like second screens, modules or quick-release buttons for the rear cover), I much prefer this solidly built, cleaner look.

 Camera and video: One-stop media shop

-Like a couple of LG phones before it, the V30 has a standard- and wide-angle camera.
+Like a couple of LG phones before it, the V30 has both a standard- and wide-angle camera.
 The 16-megapixel camera has a 71-degree range while the 13-megapixel shooter captures images at 120 degrees.
-Both are protected by a glass lens (which helps with clearer images and more accurate colors compared to plastic), but only the standard camera has Optical Image Stabilization and an f1.6 aperture.
-This is a relatively large aperture than the OnePlus 5 (f1.7) and the Google Pixel (f2.0), which are both known for their low-light prowess.
-Sure, it's not by much, but having a larger aperture lets in more light, and light is everything in photography -- especially for nighttime or low-light shots.
+Both are protected by a glass lens, which helps with clearer images and more accurate colors compared to plastic, but only the standard camera has optical image stabilization (OIS) and an f1.6 aperture.
+This is a relatively large aperture, wider than the OnePlus 5 (f1.7) and the Google Pixel (f2.0), which are both known for their low-light prowess.
+Sure, it's not by much, but having a wider aperture lets in more light, and light is everything in photography -- especially for nighttime or low-light shots.

 So far, the camera is excellent.
-Images are super sharp and clear, colors are bright and vivid with good levels of contrast without being over-saturated.
-I was particularly impressed with how the camera handled low-light images, as pictures came out clear without an overbearing amount of digital artifacts.
-I'll test the camera more in-depth when we get the final review unit and compare it to other phones in the coming days, so stay tuned for more details.
+Images are sharp and clear, with bright, vivid colors.
+It shows good levels of contrast without being oversaturated.
+I was particularly impressed with how the camera handled low-light images, as pictures came out clear without an overwhelming amount of digital artifacts.
+I'll test the camera more when we get the final review unit and compare it to other phones in the coming days, so stay tuned for more details.

 More camera and audio features